-How to show the ping in-game
+How to show ping in League of Legends

-- Open the Settings and navigate to Display
+- Open Settings and navigate to Display

 - Under Display, look for the “Toggle FPS Display” keybind

-What is a normal ping to have?
+What is a high ping for LoL?

-- Change the DNS server in your settings.
-Navigate into the Network & Internet options of the Control Panel.
-Find the Adapter Settings and change TCP/IPv4 addresses to another one, such as Google’s for example which is 126.96.36.199 and 188.8.131.52.
+- Change your DNS server in your settings.
+Navigate to the Network & Internet option in the Control Panel and find the Adapter Settings and change TCP/IPv4 addresses to either 18.104.22.168 or 22.214.171.124.

 - Renew your IP address.
 Open the command prompt with Windows Logo + R then type in cmd.
 Type “ipconfig /release” in the newly opened window to refresh your IP.